4 herbal remedies to help support urinary tract health and comfort

 There were no reports of side effects, leading the team to characterize corn silk as “effective and safe.”

 Corn silk can be easily brewed into a tea.
-Simply add a tablespoon of dried strands to a cup of almost-boiling water, let the mixture steep for 15 to 20 minutes, then strain, cool and drink.
+Add a tablespoon of dried strands to a cup of almost-boiling water, let the mixture steep for 15 to 20 minutes, then strain, cool, and drink.
 Plus, natural healers may advise drinking one or two cups of corn silk tea, two to three times a day, to combat UTIs.

 Remember, don’t attempt to treat urinary tract infections – or any other medical condition – with these natural remedies without first consulting an experienced healthcare provider.
-UTIs can sometimes progress to serious kidney infections, manifested by fever, chills and lower back pain – which require immediate medical attention.
+UTIs can sometimes progress to serious kidney infections, manifested by fever, chills, and lower back pain, requiring immediate medical attention.

-Marshmallows, cranberries, corn silk and bearberry (uva ursi) may lack the multi-syllabic, official-sounding monikers of the latest drugs cooked up by big pharma.
-But, these herbal strategies can still offer wonderful results.
+Marshmallows, cranberries, corn silk, and bearberry (uva ursi) may lack the multi-syllabic, official-sounding monikers of the latest drugs cooked up by big pharma.
+However, these herbal strategies can still offer wonderful results.

 Sources for this article include: